Not All Cloud Services Are Built Alike

 Resilient architecture

 Each Okta environment is called a cell.
-Okta cells contain all of the infrastructure required to operate an instance of Okta.
+Okta cells contain all of the infrastructure required to operate an instance of WIC.
 More information about cells can be found in the An Insider Look: How Okta Builds and Runs Scalable Infrastructure whitepaper.
-Because each cell can operate independently, they form the basis of our availability strategy by helping to limit the number of customers impacted by an outage.
+Because each cell can operate independently, they form the basis of our availability strategy by helping to fully isolate each cell during outages.

-Within each cell, the system consists of a front-end tier containing proxy load balancers and firewall services, an application tier where our software runs, and a set of functionally optimized database services.
-Everything is hosted in Amazon Web Services (AWS) across multiple availability zones and geographically separated regions.
+is hosted in Amazon Web Services (AWS) or Google Cloud Platform (GCP) across multiple availability zones in an active-active-active configuration and geographically separated regions.
 The service is designed for high scale, high throughput, and high availability.

 ResilientArchitecture